7 Expressions [expr]

 The first alternative is a single-object delete expression, and the second is an array delete expression.

-Whenever the delete keyword is immediately followed by empty square brackets, it shall be interpreted as the second alternative.64
+Whenever the delete keyword is immediately followed by empty square brackets, it shall be interpreted as the second alternative.62

-If the operand is of class type, it is contextually implicitly converted ([conv]) to a pointer to object type.65
+If the operand is of class type, it is contextually implicitly converted ([conv]) to a pointer to object type and the converted operand is used in place of the original operand for the remainder of this subclause.

 Otherwise, it shall be a prvalue of pointer to object type.